-LED bulbs are also safer than their incandescent counterparts because they do not get as hot when lit.
-LED strands can be plugged into one another in the same wall outlet without overloading the circuit, since they draw relatively little power.
+As a bonus, LED bulbs are safer than their incandescent counterparts because they do not get as hot when lit.
+Also, LED strands can be plugged into one another in the same wall outlet without overloading the circuit, since they draw relatively little power.

 Winter Is Coming: How to Lower Your Energy Bill